rwtnorton/intel-mac-py2-bandage/README.md

 I take no responsibility for what this might do to your computer.
 It works on *my* Intel Mac but you never know with these things.

+### Will this work on an M1 Mac?

+I seriously doubt it.
+While the compiled Python files (.pyc) should be portable, there are some native compiled files (.so) that I would expect to be particular to an Intel architecture.